coop152/obsidian-vaults/Year 3/Third Year Project/Week of 4-3-24.md

 - [ ] Update those READMEs to include accurate descriptions of building for windows AND Linux! remember, Linux building got a whole lot easier with the port.
 - [ ] check that the files still transfer readily between Linux and windows without any problems! (i.e. check the line endings aren't fucking everything up and ruining my life again)
 - [ ] if there's time to spare, go through the code and really make sure you've removed all the legacy array types and old file API usages! that's one of the things I wanna say I did in the report!
-	- [ ] Used this cool trick when converting Lexer to use std::string and fstream! https://stackoverflow.com/a/2602258
+	- Used this cool trick when converting Lexer to use std::string and fstream! https://stackoverflow.com/a/2602258
-	- [ ]
+	- Lexer now has the input buffer stored as a std::string instead of a cstring. still very janky on account of the use of the home-baked charArray for a temp thing.
 - [ ] And check for any more TODOs that you might have forgotten about.
 - always remember that you can do `set errorInfo` in the terminal if the program crashes for no reason; it lets you actually see the error.